Anwar Uddin

-Anwar Uddin MBE (আনোয়ার উদ্দিন; born 1 November 1981) is an English ´ football manager and former player who works as assistant manager at National League side Aldershot Town.
-During a career which began at West Ham United in 2001 and concluded with a season at Eastbourne Borough from 2012 to 2013, Uddin notably represented several Football League clubs including Dagenham & Redbridge and Barnet.
+Anwar Uddin MBE (আনোয়ার উদ্দিন; born 1 November 1981) is an English football manager and former player.
+He is a non-executive director with Dagenham & Redbridge.

+During a career which began at West Ham United in 2001 and concluded with a season at Eastbourne Borough from 2012 to 2013, Uddin represented several Football League clubs including Dagenham & Redbridge and Barnet.
 He was the first person of Bangladeshi origin to play professional football in England, and, while at Dagenham & Redbridge, became the first British Asian to captain a football club in the top four divisions of English football.

 Early life

 Uddin was born and brought up in Stepney, London to a Bangladeshi father and an English mother.
 He attended Raine's Foundation School in Bethnal Green.
 His father came to the United Kingdom in the 1960s.
-Uddin has three sisters and two brothers.
+Anwar has three sisters and two brothers.